Your style highlight for fall

 - Download sewing pattern

-Chiara chose a xxx fabric for her blazer.
-But you can just as well use xxx, or any other fabric you like.
-Get creative – the Needle ABC will help you select the right needle.
+Chiara chose a wool blend fabric (54% polyester, 44% virgin wool, 2% elastane) for her blazer.
+She used a Universal Needle size 80/12 for sewing.
+However, you can just as easily use another fabric of your choice.
+Get creative—the Needle ABC will help you choose the right needle.

 Please note: